UMASIVAKUMAR14/Assassin-Game/README.md

 # Assassin-Game
 The classic game "Assassin".
 Made using Java code.
-Takes a list of names before playing.
+Include a file with a list of names to play.